-But the Aliens exhibit is just a small part of a museum that has an impressive collection of vintage aircraft on display, all well organized in chronological order taking you through the early days of flight, then through the world wars and post-war period right up to the space program.
+The museum usually has a traveling exhibit that offers local residents plenty of reasons to revisit the museum.
+It also has an impressive collection of vintage aircraft on display, all well organized in chronological order taking you through the early days of flight, then through the world wars and post-war period right up to the space program.
 From bi-planes to jet aircraft, the airplanes are all in mint condition – a few are reproductions – and visitors can really get a sense of what it was like to fly in these old machines.

 If you want to know what it's like to fly in a jet fighter, try out the motion simulator that, for $8 a passenger, allows you to take the controls of your own jet fighter and fly it around San Diego.
 The elaborate simulator will turn you and tilt you and re-create the sensations of flying much better than sitting in front of your computer at home.
 We found the gravitational forces you experience to be amazing.